Ancient Anglican

 Ephesians 6:1-9, Household Codes pt.2

-In the three examples of household relationships Paul gives us, Paul always addresses both parties to that relationship.
+In the three examples of household relationships, Paul always addresses both parties to that relationship.
 In addressing the traditionally subservient party, Paul gives them a share in the responsibility to maintain the good order of the household.
+In addressing the traditionally dominate party, Paul gives him reciprocal obligations.

 Ephesians 5:21-33, Household Codes pt.1